YazhuoG/64-bit-8x8-Synchronous-CAM/README.md

 Example structure:

-/docs        Project reports and milestones
+/docs                     (Project reports and milestones)

-/schematic   Schematic design files
-/layout      Layout files
+/schematics and layouts   (Schematic design and layout files)

 ---